 - Attic Vents: The more attic vents you have, the more air will be ventilated.
 These help to remove excess heat that can get trapped beneath your RV’s ceiling.

 - Vent Covers: These inexpensive covers are an easy DIY install and they allow you to promote ventilation even when it’s raining outside.

 - Air Conditioners: Most RV designs feature an air conditioning unit on the top of the RV.
 Keep the filter in your unit clean for optimal performance.

 - Evaporative Coolers: If you are handy and up for a DIY project, you can even make one of these contractions yourself, using a cheap cooler or a five-gallon bucket.

-- Ceiling Fans: Having a ceiling fan in your unit can drastically improve your ventilation as it creates a constant source of circulation.
+- Ceiling Fans: Having a ceiling fan in your unit can drastically improve your ventilation as it creates a constant source of circulation (and a nice breeze!).

 - Insulation: While insulation can help you stay warm in winter months, it can also help to trap in your cold air, keeping you cooler in the summer months too!

 - LED Lights: Switching from incandescents to LED lighting will produce dramatically less heat, allowing your RV to stay cooler.

 - Paint Color: Dark objects absorb a lot more heat than light-colored objects, so if your RV has a dark exterior, consider painting your roof a lighter color to absorb less heat.
 Keep this in mind when choosing interior accessories or fabrics (on pillows, bedding, window treatments, etc).

 There are a lot of methods available for keeping RVs cool during the hotter months, and they all have varying degrees of success depending on the intensity of your conditions.
 Hopefully, with a few of these simple tips and tricks, you won’t be dreading the sun, but rather soaking it up comfortably knowing that your RV is there to provide a pleasant retreat when the heat becomes too unbearable.